MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/ai-search-ingestion.md

 ### How data is ingested into Azure AI search

-As of September 2024, the ingestion APIs have switched to [integrated vectoriztion](/azure/search/vector-search-integrated-vectorization).
+As of September 2024, the ingestion APIs switched to [integrated vectoriztion](/azure/search/vector-search-integrated-vectorization).
 This update does **not** alter the existing API contracts.
 Integrated Vectorization - a new offering of Azure AI Search- utilizes prebuilt skills for chunking and embedding the input data.
-Consequently, the Azure OpenAI On Your Data ingestion service no longer employs custom skills.
+So, the Azure OpenAI On Your Data ingestion service no longer employs custom skills.
 Following the migration to Integrated Vectorization, the ingestion process has undergone some modifications and as a result only the following assets are created:
    * `{job-id}-index`
-   * `{job-id}-indexer`, if an hourly or daily schedule is specified, otherwise, the indexer will be cleaned-up at the end of the ingestion process.
+   * `{job-id}-indexer`, if an hourly or daily schedule is specified, otherwise, the indexer is cleaned-up at the end of the ingestion process.
    * `{job-id}-datasource`

 The chunks container is no longer available, as this functionality is now inherently managed by Azure AI Search.